ksd-mx/speech-analyzer/README.md

 - High-quality speech-to-text transcription of audio recordings
 - Keyword detection in audio files with occurrence counts and positions
-- Message queuing for asynchronous result processing
+- Flexible message queuing for asynchronous result processing (MQTT, Redis, or Logging)
 - Easy deployment using Docker with support for Apple Silicon

-The system exposes a RESTful API and leverages Redis for message queuing, making it suitable for both real-time analysis and batch processing workflows.
+The system exposes a RESTful API and leverages message queuing through MQTT or Redis, making it suitable for both real-time analysis and batch processing workflows.

 ## Features

 - **Transcription Service**: Convert speech to text with language detection
 - **Keyword Detection**: Search audio for specific phrases with occurrence counts
-- **Message Queue**: Publish results to Redis topics for asynchronous consumption
+- **Flexible Message Queue**: Publish results to MQTT or Redis topics for asynchronous consumption
 - **Multiple Model Support**: Choose from different Whisper model sizes based on accuracy needs
 - **Hardware Acceleration**: Support for MPS (Metal Performance Shaders) on Apple Silicon
 - **Containerized**: Easy deployment with Docker and Docker Compose